 Finally, and most importantly -

-- Sometimes the only resolution to a Taxpayer's concerns is to deny the Abatement, and let them go to ATB, - Remember the words of William James - "A sense of humor is just common sense dancing."
+- Sometimes the only resolution to a Taxpayer's concerns is to deny the Abatement, and let them go to ATB. - It helps to keep a sense of humor, which as William James said is "just common sense dancing."